Skip to page content

 Risks

 Anaesthetics are very safe.
-However there is a risk with any surgery or anaesthetic no matter how minor.
-We work hard on minimising the risks to you.
+However, there is a risk with any surgery or anaesthetic no matter how minor.
+We work hard to minimising the risks to you.

-Common side effects (about a 1 in 10 chance)
+Common side effects (about a 1 in every 10 cases)

 • Feeling sick or vomiting